HannahForsythe/Spanish_dialects/Coding_challenge_1.md

 software called CLAN (<http://dali.talkbank.org/clan/>) to put the data into csv format, with one line per utterance.

-The code below cleans the data and extract the following variables: file
+The code below cleans the data and extract the following variables: a)
-- name of the transcript line - each utterance appears on a separate line participant - what kind of person is speaking (parent, investigator, etc.) For now, we only include adults; no children. speaker - the speaker’s unique ID environment - the utterance: all the words that were said and the part-of-speech tagger. dyad - dialect - For now, this includes Mexican, Argentinian, Spain, and Paraguayan Spanish.
+file: name of the transcript b) line: each utterance appears on a separate line c) participant: what kind of person is speaking (parent, investigator, etc.) For now, we only include adults; no children. d)
+speaker: the speaker’s unique ID e) environment: the utterance, including all the words that were said and the part-of-speech tags f)
+dyad: this variable is used to identify some mother-child pairs g)
+dialect: For now, this includes Mexican, Argentinian, Spain, and Paraguayan Spanish.

 ``` r
 ################